GersonRS/modern-gitops-stack/README.md

 <!--
-*** Obrigado por estar vendo o nosso README.
-Se você tiver alguma sugestão
+*** Thank you for viewing our README. if you have any suggestion
-*** que possa melhorá-lo ainda mais dê um fork no repositório e crie uma Pull
+*** that can improve it even more fork the repository and create a Pull
-*** Request ou abra uma Issue com a tag "sugestão".
+*** Request or open an Issue with the tag "suggestion".
-*** Obrigado novamente!
-Agora vamos rodar esse projeto incrível :D helm upgrade --install gitlab gitlab/gitlab    --timeout 600s      --set global.hosts.domain=$(minikube ip -p stack-devops).nip.io    --set global.hosts.externalIP=$(minikube ip -p stack-devops)    -f gitlab/gitlab-minimum.yaml -n gitlab
+*** Thank you again!
+Now let's run this amazing project :D -->
--->
+# Modern DevOps Stack
 <!-- PROJECT SHIELDS -->

 [![npm](https://img.shields.io/badge/type-Open%20Project-green?&style=plastic)](https://img.shields.io/badge/type-Open%20Project-green)